 The following three decades - the ‘60s, the ’70s, and the ’80s experienced the pinnacle of creativity, talent, and musical prowess among vocalists, composers, and instrumental music players.
 The trends moved from melodies to jazz and rock n roll to disco beats.

-Over time, new music composers such as Rahul Dev Burman, Bappi Lahiri, Annu Malik, and several others together made the Bollywood music industry stronger.
+Over time, new music composers such as Rahul Dev Burman, Bappi Lahiri, Anu Malik, and several others together made the Bollywood music industry stronger.
 Lata Mangeshkar, Asha Bhosle, Kishore Kumar, Manna De, Jagjit Singh, Yesudas, and many more such luminaries made each music composition immortal.
 Every song was crafted with a lot of love, passion, and dedication reflected in the way the songs created an eternal impact on the listeners.

 Moving ahead, there was an upsurge of talents.
 And names of A R Rahman, Adesh Srivastava, Shankar Mahadevan, Hariharan, Sonu Nigam, Shaan, Alka Yagnik, and many more took up the baton.
 Further, they were joined by Sunidhi Chauhan, Shreya Ghoshal, Monali Thakur, Arijit Singh, and the present crop of composers, vocalists, and instrumental music players.

 In terms of music trends, Bollywood music has been extremely inclusive and profusely incremental.
-At present, it can be aptly termed as a melting pot of myriads of genres and styles ranging from western styles to Indian classical music, folk, and regional music.
+At present, it can be aptly termed as a melting pot of myriads of genres and styles ranging from Western styles to Indian classical music, folk, and regional music.

 Anybody can sing a Bollywood song like a pro